bibleexchange/courses/poetry/en/305_proverbs-money.md

 ***********************************************

 ??
-13:8 The rich are in danger of being kidnapped for ransom money.
+13:8 The rich are in danger of being kidnapped for ransom wealth.
 The poor do not face the same threat.

 **********************************************